Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 ## Best practices

 We recommend that you create collection and predefine API calls using the templates provided.
-This way you can reuse your API calls, export them and even share them with other colleagues in the Cloud.
+This way you can reuse your API calls, export them, and even share them with other colleagues in the Cloud.
 For detailed information, refer to the Postman documentation in the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.